ojalaw/Formula_One_Quiz/TESTING.md

 **Quiz Logic**

 During the initial phase of implementing the quiz logic, I realised that multiple answers could be selected for each individual question.
 To correct this, i appropriately modified the ternary operator that i had already included so that only one answer could be selected at a time for each question.
-I also realised that i had not added a message at the end of the quiz to notify users that the quiz was finished.
+I also realised that i had not added a message at the end of the quiz to notify users that the quiz was finished, to correct this, I added a short congratulatory message letting users know the quiz was finished, accomponied by a button which takes users back to the main menu.